 Applicable to Standard i.
 All sites, unless specified below 5 metres ii.
 All sites in Banks Peninsula (refer Appendix 2.1) 7.5 metres iii.
 Sites fronting a state highway 20 metres a.
-The minimum building setback from road boundaries shall be as follows:
+The minimum building setback from an internal boundary setback shall be as follows: